githubkyle/PortfolioB/README.md

 ## Usage

-You can see an about me page, a my projects page, my resume and you can even contact me.
+You can see an about me page, my projects, my resume and even contact me.

 ```